mortazap53/snake_game_oop/README.md

 The snake body moves from tail to head, with each segment copying the position of the segment in front of it.
 The head moves forward after all body segments update.
-This prevents overlapping and ensures smooth movement.
+This make the snake able to move smoothly and its tail chase its head directly.

 ---